 Conventional Treatment of Canine Stomach Ulcers

 Deep perforated ulcers are life-threatening and require emergency surgery.
-The underlying cause of the ulcers need to be identified and dealt with.
+To prevent ulcers from recurring, the vet will try to identify and treat the underlying cause of the ulcers.

 For non life-threatening cases of dog stomach ulcers, conventional treatment is the use of a combination of the following medications: